by K.M. Richards

 Less than six months later, on June 21, 1958, Patterson took KSAN-TV dark.
 Bob Foster, the television columnist for the San Mateo Times, noted that when they pulled the plug "hardly anybody noticed the difference."

-In November 1960, two related events occurred: The CP for channel 43 in Visalia, south of Fresno, was issued to Patterson's son Norwood, and KTRB-TV's CP was deleted by the FCC for failure to construct (and by that time, it too was tied to the Fresno market, as the permit had been purchased by the owners of KJEO/47 with the intent of operating it as a satellite).
+In November 1960, two related events occurred: The CP for channel 43 in Visalia, south of Fresno, was issued to Patterson's son Norwood, and KTRB-TV's CP was deleted by the FCC for failure to construct (and by that time, it too was tied to the Fresno market, as the permit had been purchased by KJEO/47 with the intent of operating it as a satellite).
 The KTRB deletion created an opportunity for the College of San Mateo (just south of San Francisco); in October 1961 the National Educational TV & Radio Center petitioned the FCC to move the channel 14 allocation from Modesto to San Mateo and make it non-commercial.

 On December 23, 1961 Norwood Patterson put KICU-TV/43 on the air with a schedule typical of an independent UHF in those days ... movies, a handful of off-network reruns and syndication, and a local kiddie show hosted by "B'wana Don", later adding high school football and basketball games and other local sports coverage, and network programming not cleared by the Fresno affiliates (notably G.E.
 College Bowl from NBC and The Nurses from CBS in the 1963-64 and 1964-65 seasons, adding NBC's The Bell Telephone Hour and Let's Make A Deal the season after that).
 KCSM-TV/14 received its CP within the following year and began operation October 12, 1964.
-Modesto received a channel 17 allocation to replace the one moved to San Francisco and was the channel specified in the original application for KLOC-TV that year, only to be replaced by channel 19 two months before beginning operations in 1966 because the proposed transmitter site ended up short-spaced by 11 miles to ...
+Modesto received a channel 17 allocation to replace the one moved to San Francisco and was the channel specified in the original application for KLOC-TV that year, only to be replaced by channel 19 two months before beginning operations in 1966 because the transmitter site ended up short-spaced by 11 miles to ...
 KSAN-TV!

 Meanwhile, Patterson made a deal with Metromedia, which had been built on the foundation of the two owned-and-operated stations of the DuMont Network as Metropolitan Broadcasting and had expanded to California with their 1960 purchase of KOVR/13 Stockton from Gannett and 1963 purchase of KTTV/11 from the Los Angeles Times; Metromedia was eager to acquire a station in the growing San Francisco market but found none of the VHF station owners willing to sell and, deciding it was better to purchase and upgrade an existing UHF station than to build one from scratch, purchased KSAN-TV for $1,210,000.
 Approval of the sale was delayed while the FCC considered changing ownership limits, during which time KSAN-TV limped along with its simulcast of KICU-TV, going dark when the sale to Metromedia was approved on March 22, 1968.